FinTecSystems/xs2a-ios/README.md

 For certain use cases it is necessary to not show the default back button inside the form, but instead use a different custom element as the back button, which functionally should of course behave the same.
 This is possible by setting `enableBackButton` to `false` in the config:

+> Only disable the back button if you are going to implement your own back button!

 ```swift
 let config = XS2AiOS.Configuration(
   // ...